tidley/pushstr/documentation/pushstr_fsd.md

 # Pushstr Functional Specification Document

-Version: 0.1
+Version: 0.2
-Last updated: 2025-01-11
+Last updated: 2026-01-11
 Owner: Pushstr

 ## 1. Purpose
 Define the functional scope, behavior, and system boundaries for the Pushstr project, including the browser extension, mobile app, and Rust core.

 ## 2. Product Summary
 Pushstr is a private, relay-backed messenger built on Nostr.
-It enables secure, end-to-end encrypted direct messaging (DMs) and file sharing between devices using NIP-04 and NIP-59 (giftwrap) flows, without centralized servers or accounts.
+It enables secure, end-to-end encrypted direct messaging (DMs) and file sharing between devices using NIP-04 and NIP-59 giftwrap flows (NIP-44 v2 encryption), plus legacy giftwrap compatibility for older clients, without centralized servers or accounts.
 Users control their keys and can create multiple identities for privacy.

 ## 3. Goals
 - Fast, private, reliable messaging across devices.
 - No central server dependency; use multiple relays for resilience.
 - Simple onboarding: generate or import keys and start messaging quickly.
 - Secure file transfer with end-to-end encryption and relay-backed transport.
-- Compatibility with other Nostr clients (e.g., Amethyst) for DMs.
+- Compatibility with other Nostr clients (e.g., Amethyst) and the Pushstr browser extension for DMs.

 ## 4. In-Scope Components
 - Browser extension (Firefox/Chrome) for quick messaging and file sending.